Trump victory shocks global firms reliant on open trade

 "He's not just building a Mexican wall, he builds an economic wall around America."

 And for key sectors, competition will heat up.
-Europe's Airbus and U.S. rival Boeing in the $100 billion annual jet market could become even fiercer with more government lobbying support, adding stridency to efforts to compete for jobs.
+Europe's Airbus and U.S. rival Boeing (BA.N) in the $100 billion annual jet market could become even fiercer with more government lobbying support, adding stridency to efforts to compete for jobs.

-Trump's victory may also raise questions over plans to sell over 200 Western airplanes to Iran under a deal to lift sanctions that the president-elect has severely criticised.
+Trump's victory may also raise questions over plans to sell over 200 Western airplanes to Iran under a deal to lift sanctions that the president-elect has severely criticized.

-Airbus is seen close to finalising a tranche of 17 jets, but needs U.S. approval to complete plans for another 80 or so because the jets are built with many U.S. parts.
+Airbus (AIR.PA) is seen close to finalizing a tranche of 17 jets, but needs U.S. approval to complete plans for another 80 or so because the jets are built with many U.S. parts.

-Boeing has U.S. approval to finalise a deal for some 100 jets but Middle East sources say progress has been slow so far.
+Boeing has U.S. approval to finalize a deal for some 100 jets but Middle East sources say progress has been slow so far.

 "It further reduces the prospect of the deals going ahead," Aboulafia said.

-(Additional reporting by Adam Jourdan in SHANGHAI, Norihiko Shirouzu in TOKYO, Euan Rocha in MUMBAI and Anshuman Daga in SINGAPORE.; Editing by Clara Ferreira-Marques and Bill Tarrant)
+Additional reporting by Adam Jourdan in SHANGHAI, Norihiko Shirouzu in TOKYO, Euan Rocha in MUMBAI, Anshuman Daga in SINGAPORE, and Jeffrey Dastin in NEW YORK; Editing by Bill Tarrant and Bill Trott